Hospitality Management

 Preferably, this internship is full-time, continuous employment for ten-weeks with a minimum of 400 hours and is designed to allow students to increase their exposure to the hospitality industry and continue to reconcile their classroom learning with industry practice.
 Advisor will register students for course as needed.
 Prerequisites: HOSP 1200.

-HOSP 2360 Managing a Restaurant Business (4 Credits)
+HOSP 2360 Managing Restaurant Operations (4 Credits)

 This course presents an overview of the management of a various lodging properties, specifically focusing on rooms division operations.
 The perspective taken is strategic, identifying and considering issues of concern to general managers of all types of lodging properties, with a particular focus on profit maximization (yield/revenue management) and distribution channel management.
 The broader political, economic, social, and technological environments and trends and their impact on lodging operations are considered.
 The perspective is global and includes considering how lodging operations differ in various parts of the world.
 Prerequisite: HOSP 1100.

-HOSP 2402 Revenue Management (4 Credits)
+HOSP 2402 Revenue Optimization Techniques (4 Credits)

 People are the heart of any organization and can be a source of competitive advantage, particularly in a hospitality environment.
 This course prepares students to develop and manage successfully the processes and systems that help hospitality firms develop a competitive advantage through people and build a service culture, including recruiting, selecting, onboarding, and developing employees in order to retain them in both union and non-union environments.
 Prerequisites: HOSP 2360 and HOSP 2401.

-HOSP 2502 Hospitality Cost Management (4 Credits)
+HOSP 2502 Financial Control in Hospitality Operations (4 Credits)

 The use of industry statistics and a uniform system of accounts for hotels and restaurants to determine an operation's position in the marketplace.
 Prerequisites: HOSP 2360, HOSP 2401 and ACTG 2300.